jadrouil/tuna-lang/README.md

 # Welcome

-Tuna is a high-level, gradually-typed programming language where global state is persisted in a database.
+Tuna is intended to be a cloud programming language.
+This entails that global state, whether it is locks, application data, is automatically shared across any number of replicated compute nodes.
+This is achieved by transparently using distributed lock managers and databases to manage application state.

 The goal of tuna lang is to make it easier to build horizontally scalable and performant systems.

-Tuna accomplishes this by providing the same interface to global and local state despite global state being stored in a database.
-Performance is/will be achieved by building on [conder](https://github.com/Conder-Systems/conder).
-Conder is a compiler for abstract representations of functions that run mutations/queries against global and local state.

 # Getting Started
 - The most exhaustive documentation of the syntax can be found in [the compiler tests](tuna-compiler/src/test/language.spec.ts).